atom/atom/docs/configuring-and-extending.md

 config.update() # be sure to call `config.update` after the change
 ```

-You can also use `setDefaults`, which will assign keys on the object at the given
+You can also use `setDefaults`, which will assign default values for keys that
-only if they are currently undefined.
+are always overridden by values assigned with `set`.
+Defaults are not written out
+to the the `config.json` file to prevent it from becoming cluttered.

 ```coffeescript
 config.setDefaults("editor", fontSize: 18, showInvisibles: true)